gbelanger/roosevelt-new-annales-issue1/README.md

-# The Roosevelt Club's New Annales Issue 1 Repository
+# New Annales Issue 1

 ## Purpose